mjavadtatari/linkedin-crawler/README.md

 Requires the latest version of Firefox Web browser

+`pip install -r requirements.txt`

-fill LINKEDIN_EMAIL = '' with your Email address
+Fill LINKEDIN_EMAIL = '' with your Email address
 and LINKEDIN_PASSWORD = '' by your Password to login